ishiland/python-geosupport/README.rst

-Geosupport
+python-geosupport
 ==========

-Geosupport is a Python library for using NYC Planning's `Geosupport Desktop Edition™`_.
+python-geosupport is a Python package for using NYC Planning's `Geosupport Desktop Edition™`_.

-Currently this library only supports Windows x86 and x64 environments.
+**Currently this package only supports Windows x86 and x64 environments.** Future support of Linux is possible.

-Future support of Linux is expected. ## Getting Started
+Getting Started
+---------------

-Download and install Geosupport Desktop Edition for Windows:
+1. Download and install Geosupport Desktop Edition for Windows:

  * `Geosupport Desktop Edition for Windows (32-bit)`_
  * `Geosupport Desktop Edition for Windows (64-bit)`_

  **Note:** Ensure you select the correct Geosupport installation that corresponds to the Python interpreter you are using.
 Ex., Python 32-bit will only work with Geosupport 32-bit.

-Getting Started
----------------
-Download and install Geosupport Desktop Edition for Windows.
-Ensure you select the correct Geosupport installation that corresponds to the Python interpreter you are using.
-Ex., Python 32-bit will only work with Geosupport 32-bit.

-1. Install the python package:
+2. Install the python package:

-   ``pip install geosupport``
+   ``pip install python-geosupport``

-2. Import the package and create an instance:
+3. Import the package and create an instance:

    ``import geosupport``

    ``g = geosupport.Geocode()``

-3. Geocode some addresses:
+4. Geocode some addresses:

    **Geocode by borough code**